telepresenceio/telepresence/quick-start/go.md

 The remote cluster is running the Emojivoto application, which consists of four services.
 Test out the application:

-1. Go to the <ExternalIp/> and vote for some emojis.
+1. Go to the <ExternalIp>Emojivoto webapp</ExternalIp> and vote for some emojis.
    <Alert severity="info">
    If the link to the remote demo cluster doesn't work, make sure you don't have an <strong>ad blocker</strong> preventing it from opening.
    </Alert>